 The regional Association was created in 2002.
 It is a secular, non-profit, non-political, charitable, cultural, social and educational alliance of the alumni and supporters of the Aligarh Muslim University (AMU).

-It is my sincere hope to continue the programs the AAANE currently sponsors, some of which are paying tuition and adopting a deserving elementary school student, teacher, and library.
-I would like to take on new challenges and create more worthwhile endeavors with the assistance of our loyal members and supporters.
-Some of these endeavors would include community outreach programs for betterment of communities in which we live and serve.
-I would like to work together to bring distance e learning program, to students in India so that they can access better education through technological advancements.
+It is our sincere hope to continue the programs AAANE currently sponsors, some of which are paying university application fees, GRE/TOEFL exam fees,tuition and adopting a deserving elementary school student, teacher, and library.
+We would like to take on new challenges and create more worthwhile endeavors with the assistance of our loyal members and supporters.
+Some of these endeavors would include community outreach programs for betterment of communities in which we live and serve.technological advancements.

 WHAT WE ARE TOGETHER.